-Students who wish to withdraw from the University should refer to the Regulations Concerning University Withdrawal section of the current program calendar available at www.mcgill.ca/study/.
+Students who wish to withdraw from the University should refer to the regulations for University Withdrawal under the University Regulations and Resources section of the current version of McGill's eCalendar available at www.mcgill.ca/study/.

 Students who wish to withdraw from the University must officially do so according to the regulations of their faculty.
 These rules may be found in the relevant University calendars.